 Reference for Program Directors and Residency Coordinators

-The Board is pleased to announce that the administration of the Written Examination will be moved from October to May beginning in 2020, allowing senior plastic surgery residents the ability to take the examination prior to graduation.
+The Board is pleased to announce that the administration of the Written Examination was moved from October to May beginning in 2020, allowing senior plastic surgery residents the ability to take the examination prior to graduation.

-The Board will require Program Directors complete 2 online processes for all graduating residents:
+The Board requires Program Directors complete 2 online processes for all graduating residents:

 Program Directors complete Preliminary sign off and verify that senior residents are on track to graduate in June

 Program Directors complete Final sign off and verify residency completion and ability to function as an independent physician

 Examination results provided to candidates only if Program Director “signed off” the resident